Fake PayPal 800-948-7480 Scam Email (Penny Scam) – Do NOT Call This Number| IT Support & Computer Repair | Houston Tech Guys

 What To Do If You Already Called the Scammer

-If you already called the number or gave any information, take these steps immediately:
+If you have already called the number or given any information, take these steps immediately:

 • Change your PayPal password